 After taking a few pictures around town we were southbound on the 6o0 towards Fertile.
 A few inhabited houses and a community centre are all that remain in Fertile.
 Dad described the elevators, churches, and school yard he remembers when he attended school in the town.
 Just southeast of the hamlet is the farm.
 I recall the farm being hidden by thirty foot tall poplar trees - the RM has since widened the road, and smaller trees now line the perimeter.

-The farm itself is much like I remember - the old car beside the shed, the grain bins, the barn which collapsed years ago.
+ch like I remember - the old car beside the shed, the grain bins, the barn which collapsed years ago.
 The house has turned from green to grey as the paint wears off.
 The truck, tractor, and other machinery sit idle as they did when I was a kid.
 Gone are the gas barrels, the threshing machine, combine, and the metal granaries.
-After an hour of pictures and reminiscence we traveled west to Storthoaks, the town my grandparents lived in after retiring from farming.
-The rec centre, church, park, and hall - all landmarks from
+After an hour

 my childhood are still there.
 Two miles north hidden in a grove of trees and surrounded by canola is St. Anthony's Cemetery and the graves of my Dad's parents.
 The experience was very serene and the area beautiful and quiet save the chirping of birds.
 Visit the cemetery and you will agree.